Tekdirfan/Matching-Algorithms/README.md

 - Favors students who rank popular schools highly.
 - Simple to understand and implement.
 - May lead to unstable matchings.

+## Parameters

+- `students` : dict
+  - A dictionary where keys are student names and values are lists of school preferences.
+  - Example: `{'Alice': ['School1', 'School2'], 'Bob': ['School2', 'School1']}`

+- `schools` : dict
+  - A dictionary where keys are school names and values are dictionaries containing:
+    - `capacity` : int
+      - Integer representing the school's capacity
+    - `priorities` : list
+      - List of student names in order of priority
+  - Example: `{'School1': {'capacity': 2, 'priorities': ['Bob', 'Alice']}, 'School2': {'capacity': 1, 'priorities': ['Alice', 'Bob']}}`

+## Returns

+- dict
+  - A dictionary representing the matching, where keys are student names and values are assigned schools.
+  - Example: `{'Alice': 'School1', 'Bob': 'School2'}`

 ## Usage